7RU7H/Archive/Cryptography-And-Authentication/Cryptography.md

 ```bash
 john --list=foramt | grep
 ```
-Or try tools like hashid, hash-identifier, haiti
+- Or try tools like `hashid`, `hash-identifier`, `haiti`
-Or a site like [Crackstation](https://crackstation.net/), if your are working for an organisation get permission before trying their hashes against rainbow tables.
+- Or a site like [Crackstation](https://crackstation.net/), if your are working for an organisation get permission before trying hashes against any online rainbow table.

-### Salting
+#### Salt

 A salt is an preferably random, nuique generated string, it mixed with cleartext input, then the hash is calculated for the mixed string.
 It is useful as the same password will produce the same hash, so to store user passwords with the potential for same password use can be avoid with salting.Salting protects against rainbow table attacks.o

-### Hashing passwords:
+Hashing passwords:
 ```
 import hashlib
 string = "saltedpassword"